Agencies · Ministries · Water Institutions · Utilities · Sponsors

 National ICT Research Institute (AIP)

-Technology co-development partner for AI, IoT, and blockchain applied to water infrastructure.
+Technology collaboration context for AI, IoT, and auditability applied to water infrastructure.

 Field Validation Context: Puerto Niga Kantule

 Comarca Guna Yala, Panama.
-A real-world reference case that illustrates the institutional and operational environment NATWATA was designed for.
-The project was delivered under the GEF CReW+ framework, in an institutional chain involving IDB and UNEP as co-implementing agencies, UNEP-CEP, OAS and GIZ as co-executing entities, and MiAmbiente and CREHO-RAMSAR at the country level.
+A real-world reference case that illustrates the type of institutional and operational environment NATWATA was designed for.
+Natwata was presented in the context of the GEF CReW+ closing event and informed by the Niga Kantule field environment.

 180 m³